About Cross Timbers Dendro

 Additionally, I was raised to develop a habit of putting others first.
 This extends to both nature and my fellow humans.
 I hope it comes across that I truly value all my interactions with people, as I try to listen and learn with everyone.
 As I launched into business for myself, I've learned heaps!
 With all the tweaks and lessons learned, I have made it to a place to better serve you.
 Instilled with knowledge and a passion for growing things (plants, animals, and projects) and improving land & processes, I am ready to help!

 I have a B.B.A. in General Business, a B.S. in Biology, and am finishing up a M.S. in Biology.
 I've been involved with projects across the U.S., as well as international collaborations, and am always happy to explore more.
-I love my time with family & friends, working in the field and lab, green woodwork, Hygge, reading by the fire, advocating for mental health, advocating for sustainability, board sports, and - of course - charismatic megaflora (TREES)!
+I love time with family & friends, working in the field and lab, green woodwork, Hygge, reading by the fire, advocating for mental health, sustainability, & social justice issues, and - of course - charismatic megaflora (TREES)!

 Lastly, a word about our name.
 The Cross Timbers ecoregion is a narrow strip of land that runs from Central Texas, through Central Oklahoma, and a little ways into southeastern Kansas.
 It is often called a mosaic or patchwork, where the plains meets the forest, creating the oak savanna we call the Cross Timbers.
 I was born & raised in Oklahoma, moved to Australia, moved back to Oklahoma, and now reside in Texas.
 I have the greatest admiration for the landscapes able to endure harsh summers, cruel winters, and frequent fires.
 I don't often discriminate between landscapes, but this is a special one.

 Typical Cross Timbers community in Lincoln county, Oklahoma.
 Dominated by post oak - blackjack oak (Quercus stellata - Quercus marilandica).

 Or Leaf a Message Here